 Stay at an eco-friendly resort

 When you book your stay, look for an eco-friendly resort or hotels that are eco-sensitive.
-If you are travelling within India you can book your stay at Club Mahindra.
-These resorts have adopted a slew of eco-sensitive practices into their everyday activities that has made tourism to these locations greener and nature friendly.
+You can book your stay at Club Mahindra Resorts, which are located at 125+ destinations in India and abroad.
+These resorts have adopted many eco-sensitive practices into their everyday activities that has made tourism to these locations greener and nature friendly.

 About Club Mahindra